ortus-docs/cfconfig-docs/README.md

 ![CFConfig](images/CfConfigLogo300.png)

 Welcome to the CFConfig Manual.
-CFConfig is a project aimed to help server admins and developers alike manage the configuration of their favorite CF engine in today's world of containerized servers and so many actively used CF engines.
-CFConfig exists in two parts:
+CFConfig is a project aimed to help server admins and developers alike manage the configuration of their favorite CF engine.

-- A service layer for reading, writing, and storing configuration for all CF engines.
-- A set of scriptable commands built on top of CommandBox CLI

 # Versioning
 CFconfig is maintained under the [Semantic Versioning](http://semver.org) guidelines as much as possible.
 Releases will be numbered with the following format: